NCEAS/metacat/docs/user/metacat/source/install.rst

     Otherwise, you can get the SVN client from The Subversion homepage (http://subversion.tigris.org/).

+If you wish to work with the most recent Metacat code, or you'd like to extend the Metacat code yourself, you may wish to check out the Metacat source code from SVN.
+You will need a Subversion (SVN) client installed and configured on your system (see the end of this section for information about obtaining an SVN client).

 To check out the code from SVN, go to the directory where you would like the code to live and type::